Role of magnetic pressure forces in fluctuation dynamo saturation: Introduction

-Given the ubiquity of the occurrence of fluctuation dynamos in astrophysical objects, we revisit the mechanism of fluctuation dynamo saturation in turbulent flows in this work.
+Given the ubiquity of the occurrence of FDs in astrophysical objects, we revisit the mechanism of FD saturation in turbulent flows in this work.
 The standard picture of the non-linear evolution of the dynamo is the following.
-For magnetic Prandtl numbers $\Pm > 1$ and fluid Reynolds number ($\Rey$) large enough such that the velocity spectrum consists of multiple scales, the dynamo is excited initially by random motions on small enough scales $\ell$, where $\Rm(\ell) > \Rmc$.
+For magnetic Prandtl numbers $\Pm > 1$ and fluid Reynolds number ($\Rey$) large enough such that the velocity spectrum consists of multiple scales, the dynamo is excited initially by random motions on small enough scales $\ell<< l_{\rm f}$, where $\Rm(\ell) > \Rmc$ \citep{HBD04, Scheko+04a, SS21}, where $l_{\rm f}$ is the driving scale of turbulence.
 The amplification of the field due to such eddies continue till the local magnetic energy density approaches values comparable to the energy density of fluid motions on similar scales.
 Further growth of the field by such eddies is suppressed due to non-linear back reaction arising from the Lorentz force.
 However, turbulent eddies at a neighbouring larger scale can still continue to grow the field as they have a larger energy.
-Gradually over time, scale-by-scale saturation of the field occurs with the peak of the magnetic energy spectrum approaching a fraction of the outer scale (or the forcing scale of turbulent motions).
+Gradually over time, scale-by-scale saturation of the field occurs with the peak of the magnetic energy spectrum approaching a fraction of the outer scale (or the forcing scale of turbulent motions) \citep[][and references therein]{SS21}.

 Although the above mechanism has been confirmed in numerical simulations by a number of authors mentioned earlier, the exact manner in which the approach to a global non-linear steady state occurs still remains unclear.
 For this purpose it is instructive to consider a qualitative picture of FD amplification.
 In an ideal plasma, $\BB/\rho \propto \delta\rr$, where $\BB$ is the magnetic field, $\rho$ the plasma density and $\delta\rr$ the infinitesimal separation vector of fluid elements along the field line \citep{BS05}.
 If $\delta\rr$ increases in a mean square sense, due to random stretching of the field, and if $\rho$ is assumed strictly constant as would obtain in an incompressible flow, the magnetic energy also increases.
 Suppression of random stretching of the magnetic field lines by the growing magnetic tension (of the Lorentz force) has been recognised as the key mechanism ushering in the saturation of the dynamo \citep{Sch+02}.